 - Where It Is Found: Less common radiator pulled from a car or vehicle.

-- What It Looks Like: Will be dark yellow in color and much heavier than an aluminum radiator.
-Use your file to make sure it’s yellow in color and will commonly have steel ends.
+- What It Looks Like: It will be dark yellow and much heavier than an aluminum radiator.
+Use your file to make sure it’s yellow and will commonly have steel ends.

-If you have the right tools to cut off the steel or plastic ends of the radiators you will be able to get more money for them.
-They will be considered “clean” and generally get a better price per pound around $0.10 more.
-If you don’t remove the ends from the radiators, they will be considered “dirty” at the scrap yard and must be separated and will be valued less.
+If you have the right tools to cut off the radiators’ steel or plastic ends, you can get more money for them.
+They will be considered “clean” and generally get a better price of around $0.10 more per pound.
+If you don’t remove the ends from the radiators, they will be considered “dirty” at the scrap yard, must be separated, and will be valued less.

 Tools Needed: